 - 3400mAh battery

-This is an Android phone for the masses, for those bored with iPhones playing it safe – and for those who want every single feature going.
+The Samsung Galaxy S10 is an Android phone for the masses.
+For those bored with iPhones playing it safe – and for those who want every single feature going.

 Unlike past years, the S10 isn’t the instant standout model in Samsung’s new lineup.
 It’s the middle child here, sandwiched between the more affordable Galaxy S10e (which takes all the big features, cramming them into a smaller body) and the Galaxy S10 Plus (with its larger screen, dual front cameras and heftier battery).